CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_10-Implement_Data_Protection.md

 In this lab, you will complete the following tasks:

-+ Task 1: Use a template to provision an infrastructure.
++ Task 1: Use a template to provision an infrastructure
-+ Task 2: Create and configure a Recovery Services vault.
++ Task 2: Create and configure a Recovery Services vault
-+ Task 3: Configure Azure virtual machine-level backup.
++ Task 3: Configure Azure virtual machine-level backup
-+ Task 4: Monitor Azure Backup.
++ Task 4: Monitor Azure Backup
-+ Task 5: Enable virtual machine replication.
++ Task 5: Enable virtual machine replication

-### Task 1: Provision the lab environment
+### Task 1: Use a template to provision an infrastructure

 In this task, you will deploy two virtual machines that will serve as test environments to explore and evaluate various backup scenarios.